jvtoppa/entropy-and-coding/README.md

 ==============================
 This project is based on Gonzalo Navarro's amazing "Compact Data Structures: A Practical Approach.

-We aim to implements simple Huffman Coding and Run-Length Encoding (RLE) algorithms for data compression and decompression by providing command-line tools for encoding, decoding, and combining both algorithms into a compression pipeline.
+We aim to implement simple Huffman Coding and Run-Length Encoding (RLE) algorithms for data compression and decompression by providing command-line tools for encoding, decoding, and combining both algorithms into a compression pipeline.